-The Bingley Fales House, recognized in The American Institute of Architects Guide to Detroit Architecture, was designed and built in 1907 by Chittenden & Kotting for Bingley Fales, a lawyer and assistant general manager of the Edison Illuminating Company.
-At 15,000 square feet, the home is the largest residence in the Indian Village neighborhood, boasting 10 bedrooms, five full bathrooms, and two half baths.
-The home is set on two acres of land, which include formal gardens and a Pewabic Tile reflecting pool.
+At 16,000 square feet, the Bingley Fales House is the largest residence in the historic Indian Village neighborhood of Detroit, boasting 10 bedrooms, five full bathrooms, and two half baths.
+The Georgian-style mansion is set on two acres of land, which include formal flower gardens, hardscape pathways, a trellis covered lanai, a fountain, and a Pewabic tile-lined reflecting pool.

 To transform the home, approximately 35 interior design firms and landscape architects will re imagine the first and second floors of the home along with the magnificent gardens for our grand unveiling in May 2020.

 The JLD is delighted to partner with ASPIRE DESIGN AND HOME magazine as our national media sponsor to shine a spotlight on our 23rd Designers’ Show House.
 We anticipate welcoming close to 10,000 visitors to the property when it opens to the public.